-Critical race theorists like popular author Robin DiAngelo condense the complexity of our anthropology into racial identity.
-Antiracist ideology ignores the intrinsic worth of persons in favor of pitting oppressed against oppressors.
+Critical race theorists like popular author Robin DiAngelo condense the complexity of our anthropology into a collectivized racial identity.
+Antiracist ideology ignores the intrinsic worth of persons in favor of pitting the “oppressed” against the “oppressors”.

-Antiracists stress social factors, instead of individualism focusing on personal responsibility, merit, and work.
+Antiracists stress the impact and influence of social factors instead of an individualism that emphasizes personal responsibility, merit, and work.
 Antiracism is more collectivist.
 It isn’t a valid framework of anthropology, soteriology or economic critique for Christians because it focuses on power and sacralizes coercive redistribution of wealth.
 Antiracists also stress structural influences rather than individual choices.

-Claiming that systems are responsible for black suffering and also will be the cure is a contradiction.
-The “systems” that are sources of black problems are also supposed to save blacks?
+Claiming that systems are responsible for black suffering but also the cure is a contradiction.
+The “systems” that are the primary sources of black problems are also supposed to save blacks?
 This perspective reinforces victimhood for the very people antiracists claim to help.

 Christianity should reject this structuralism because it fosters dependency, resentment and existential impotence.
 A constructive Christian conversation stresses humanity and dignity through creation in the image of God, not race.
 Our ethnic composition – a blessing from God – augments human dignity but isn’t conditional upon it.